typegoose/typegoose/README.md

 This is basically the logical 'and' of the `T` and the `mongoose.Document`, so that both the Mongoose instance properties/functions and the user defined properties/instance methods are available on the instance.

+Note: TypeScript has its own InstanceType, you should import it from Typegoose

 #### ModelType<T>

 This is the logical 'and' of `mongoose.Model<InstanceType<T>>` and `T`, so that the Mongoose model creates `InstanceType<T>` typed instances and all user defined static methods are available on the model.